Resources & Links: Parents and Caregivers

 They Know: Classmates and Asperger Syndrome.
 Dan Coulter, Coultervideo.
 I’ve heard it too often.
 The teasing and rejection that many children with Asperger Syndrome face in school from classmates who don’t understand why they act different...

-TRiLOC™ GPS Locator: GPS Tracking Devices for individuals with special needs including Autism and Alzheimer's.
+TRiLOC™ GPS Locator: GPS Tracking Devices for individuals with special needs including Autism Spectrum Disorders and Alzheimer's Disease.

 Look At Me Now!® offers a quick and easy system to create personalised self models of children attempting and succeeding at various activities.
 Using the system, the face of the actor from a movie is replaced by an image provided by the user.
 Movies about visiting the dentist, visiting the doctor, and taking a bath, among others, can be purchased from the website.